Humid temperate climate

-Distribution of the humid temperate climates around the world.
+Distribution of the humid temperate climates around the world as of 1991-2020, using a threshold of -3 °C for the coldest month.

 The humid temperate climate is a temperate climate sub-type mainly located at mid latitudes.
 It is characterized by humidity and rain throughout the year from oceanic influence.
 Although the term humid temperate climate is not used in the Köppen climate classification, this climate type may fall under the Cf classification, which indicates a temperate climate without a dry season.

 Sub-types

 The Cf climate in Köppen classification has 3 subtypes, classified by temperature.
 The letter C indicates that the average monthly temperature for the coldest month is above -3 C and below 18 C.

 Humid subtropical climate (Cfa)

 The humid subtropical climate, like other subtropical climates, is characterized by a hot summer, in which the average daily temperature in the warmest month is above 22 C.

 Oceanic climate (Cfb)

 The oceanic climate, also known as a marine climate, is characterized by warm summers in which the average daily temperature in the warmest month is below 22 C. In addition, at least 4 months have a mean monthly temperature above 10 C. It is found on continental western coasts.

 The typical vegetation in oceanic climates is humid temperate forest.